-- 1. If crane will be rigged as a Series 2, install Series 2 carbody counterweight before installing upper counterweight. - 2.
-Position crane so it is in line and centered with assembled counterweight (View B). - 3.
-Fully lower gantry (see Gantry Raising/Lowering topic in this section). - Lower lifting links from stored position and pin to counterweight lifting frame.
-Links must be pinned to rear holes in lifting frames (View A).
+- 1. If crane will be rigged as a Series 2, install carbody counterweights before installing upper counterweight.
+See Installing Carbody Counterweights (Series 2) for installation instructions. - 2.
+Position crane so it is in line and centered with assembled counterweight (Figure 4-36, View B). - 3.
+Fully lower gantry (see Gantry Raising/Lowering topic). - 4.
+Lower lifting links from stored position and pin to counterweight lifting frame.
+Links must be pinned to rear hole in lifting frame (Figure 4-36, View A).